KoBeWi/Metroidvania-System/README.md

 After adding the plugin and enabling it, a file called `MetSysSettings.tres` will appear in your project.
 It contains settings for the plugin.
 You can move it to any directory, but you should modify `addons/metroidvania_system/settings_file` to point to the new path.
 Next thing to do is edit the settings file and customize all the fields (see [here](#general-settings) for more info).
 The most important one is `map_root_folder`, which defines where will your map scenes go.
 This is also the location of your `MapData.txt` file, which stores the world layout.

 Whenever you start the game, you should call `MetSys.reset_state()` and `MetSys.set_save_data()` to make sure the singleton is in the initial state and save data exists.
 Then you have to call `MetSys.set_player_position()` every time the player moves (or simply every frame, the method is not expensive).
 This will cause the  `MetSys.cell_changed` signal to be emitted when player moves to another map cell and `MetSys.room_changed` when player moves to another room (this is when you are supposed to load a new scene).
+When changing rooms, you can use `get_room_position_offset()` method to adjust the player position.
 See [here](#tracking-player-position) for more info.

 Create your map layout in the Map Editor and assign the scenes from your map folder.
 Every room should have instance of `RoomInstance.tscn` scene to properly tie it to the system.
 When you start your game in such scene, MetSys will automatically detect which room you are in and the position tracking will handle the rest.
 To draw the map use `MetSys.draw_cell()` method.
 See [here](#drawing-the-map) for more info.